Samsung/tizen-docs/docs/application/design/wearable/interaction/voice-interactions.md

-Voice interactions use the user’s voice as an input.
+Voice interactions use the user's voice as an input.
 Speech-to-text converts voice into text, and voice commands perform a task.
-It helps users control their Gears when they’re busy doing something else.
+It helps users control their Gears when they're busy doing something else.

 |Interaction|  |Example|
 |-----------|---|-------|